PASS: Certified Subset Repair for Classical and Quantum Pairwise Constrained Clustering: Runtime and Computational Performance

 \subsection{Time and Memory Scaling with Problem Size}

-Total runtime, computed as the sum over per iteration times, follows a power law with respect to $n$ as shown in Figure~\ref{fig:runtime_vs_n_ig_both}, with coefficient of determination $R^2 = 0.994$.
-From \texttt{iris}, where $n = 150$, to \texttt{skin}, where $n = 245{,}057$, runtime increases from $0.065$ seconds to $13.179$ seconds, which is a factor of two hundred for a factor of one thousand six hundred in dataset size.
-The maximum number of binary variables in the integer linear program per iteration also grows with $n$ and fits a power law with coefficient of determination $R^2 = 0.969$.
-Across the same endpoints this count increases by a factor of eight hundred eighty four, as shown in Figure~\ref{fig:ilp_size_vs_n_ig_both}.
+Total runtime, computed as the sum of per-iteration times, follows a power law in $n$ (Figure~\ref{fig:runtime_vs_n_ig_both}), with $R^2 = 0.994$.
+From \texttt{iris} ($n = 150$) to \texttt{skin} ($n = 245{,}057$), runtime increases from $0.065$ s to $13.179$ s, a factor of $200$ for a factor of $1{,}600$ in dataset size.
+The maximum number of binary variables in the per-iteration integer program also scales with $n$ and fits a power law with $R^2 = 0.969$.
+Over the same range, this count increases by a factor of $884$ (Figure~\ref{fig:ilp_size_vs_n_ig_both}).

-These trends match the phase wise breakdown.
-The zero–one integer linear program runs on an active subset whose average fraction of $n$ decreases as $n$ grows.
-In \texttt{skin} the active subset is below one percent of $n$, while in \texttt{iris} and \texttt{seeds} it is near one sixth.
-Hence the absolute problem size of the integer linear program increases with $n$, while its share of iteration time decreases in the largest instance.
-Subset selection and centroid updates operate on all points in each iteration, so their shares increase with $n$.
-As a result the total runtime grows more slowly than $n$ while the memory proxy tracks $n$ more closely.
+This behavior matches the phase-wise profile.
+The 0--1 ILP is solved on an active subset whose mean fraction of $n$ decreases with $n$.
+In \texttt{skin}, the active subset is below one percent of $n$, whereas in \texttt{iris} and \texttt{seeds} it is near one sixth.
+Consequently, the ILP grows in absolute size with $n$, but its time share is smaller in the largest instance.
+Selection and centroid updates process all points each iteration, so their shares increase with $n$.
+Overall, runtime grows sublinearly in $n$, while the memory proxy scales more closely with $n$.